Record here (Local replay)

 Record_here_en.png

-The following dialog will appear while the local replay is running.
+The following dialog appears while Local Replay is running:

 Replaying_en.png

-If the operation up to the point where you want to add a step is successfully replayed, the following dialog will be displayed, and the operation such as clicking and inputting will be recorded as in the case of new recording, and you will be able to add various assertions.
+If actions have been successfully replayed up to the point where you want to add new steps, the following dialog appears.
+Actions such as clicks and inputs are recorded in the same way as when you record a new scenario, and you can add various assertions.

 Replay_completed_Ready_for_start_recording_en.png